-If you want to further strengthen your free shipping and increase the value of your sales cart, the plugin has another feature: “left to free shipping” notice.
+If you want to further strengthen your free shipping and increase the value of your sales cart, the plugin has another feature: free shipping bar.
 Thanks to it, your customers will get information in their shopping cart and on the order page about the amount missing for free shipping in WooCommerce.

 This plugin is not only powerful.
 It is available to download for free!

 The configuration example shown above was a rather basic use of the plugin.
 If your free shipping scenario is more complex check out the more advanced scenarios:

 Offering free products, it might be unprofitable.
 The solution for that is to disable free products. for certain in your online store is a great way to boost sales.
 However, for some

 Free products in your store you should consider setting a weight limit for free and offer different for overweight orders. can be a very effective marketing tool that should benefit both the and the .
 But, if the order weight exceeded a certain amount, it can be problematic.
 If you sell heavy

 Free options.
 You can use the quantity of the ordered products as the factor that will determine the no . over amount is not the only way to set the free delivery

 If your requirements for PRO and set up based on one of the available conditions: methods are even higher you can use

 – (WooCommerce , category, specific )